uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 1. The customer inputs information about allowances and adjustments for the business income source.
 They can provide this information throughout the year, but must do it before they complete the EOPS.
-2. Software calls the Get Self Employment annual summary, Get a non FHL UK property business annual summary or Get a FHL UK property business annual summary.
+2. The software calls the Get Self Employment annual summary, Get a non FHL UK property business annual summary or Get a FHL UK property business annual summary.
 Depending on the business income type you need to submit.
 This step is optional but we recommend it to ensure you are updating the most up to date information.
 3. Customer views the allowances and adjustment information and updates relevant information.
-4. Software submits information using the Amend a self employment annual summary, Amend a non FHL UK property Business Annual Summary or Amend a FHL UK Property business annual summary.
+4. The software submits information using the Amend a self-employment annual summary, Amend a non FHL UK property Business Annual Summary or Amend a FHL UK Property business annual summary.
 Depending on the business income type you need to update.
 5. HMRC receives and stores information
-6. Software calls the Trigger a self assessment tax calculation endpoint to get the calculation
+6. The software calls the Trigger a self-assessment tax calculation endpoint to get the calculation
 7. HMRC receives the request and returns a Calculation ID (calculationId) software must use this when calling the Self Assessment Tax Calculation endpoints
-8. Software receives calculationId.
+8. The software receives calculationId.
 Note, you could surface the calculation to customers at this point if you choose, if you do follow steps 20 and 21 in the periodic update section
-9. Customer wants to make some accounting adjustments following the business accounts being finalised
+9. The customer wants to make some accounting adjustments following the business accounts being finalised
-10. Software calls the SA Accounting summary API (currently in development)
+10. The software calls the SA Accounting summary API (currently in development)
-11. HMRC returns summary totals of all the information for that business income source
+11. HMRC returns summary totals of all the information for that business income source.
-12. Software displays information to the customer.
+12. The software displays information to the customer.
-13. Customer makes adjustments, confirms and submits
+13. The customer makes adjustments, confirms and submits
-14. Software sends information to HMRC using the SA Accounting summary API (currently in Development)
+14. The software sends information to HMRC using the SA Accounting summary API (currently in development)
 15. HMRC confirms receipt and stores the information
-16. Software calls the relevant endpoints to retrieve the calculation note: the Tax Calculation can take up to 5 seconds to run, so we recommend you wait 5 seconds – this is optional, software does not have to retrieve the tax calculation information at this point
+16. The software calls the relevant endpoints to retrieve the calculation note: the Tax Calculation can take up to 5 seconds to run, so we recommend you wait 5 seconds – this is optional, the software does not have to retrieve the tax calculation information at this point
 >a. [retrieve a self-assessment tax calculation metadata](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-metadata_get_accordion) endpoint for a given
-CalculationID – This will provide high level data about the calculation including the calculation type ‘crystallised’ or ‘In Year’, the total Income tax and NIC calculated and details of which of the other calc end points are relevant to that calculation, for example, if no messages have been generated during the
+CalculationID – This will provide high-level data about the calculation including the calculation type ‘crystallised’ or ‘In Year’, the total Income tax and NIC calculated and details of which of the other calc end points are relevant to that calculation, for example, if no messages have been generated during the